talhatech/talhatech/README.md

 # Glad you're here! 👋

-I'm on a journey to polishing my fullstack development skills.
-With 2 years of full-stack web development experience for global businesses, I offer the technical expertise.
+I'm on a journey to polishing fullstack development skills.
+With 2+ years of web development experience for global businesses, I offer the technical expertise.

 Since earning my bachelor’s degree in Computer Sciences, I started actively coding in early 2020.
 In this duration, I have led web development projects for clients in diverse industries including technology, manufacturing, hospitality, F&B, retail and financial services.